artemdudkin/promise-cache-decorator/examples/react-redux-app/README.md

 ## How to test cache
 First time you will not see  table of weather forecast, but ajax-loader (for 5 seconds aprox.); but if you press "Reload" you will see table immediatly (data is cached and there is no request to yahoopi.com).
 After 20 seconds ajax-loader will appears again on reload.

-Also you can see item with key "cache-weather:[]" at localStorage.
+Also you can see item with key 'cache-weather:["moscow", "ru"]' at localStorage.

 ## Debug
 If you want to see all internals then compile at dev mode